|HMRC Reference:Notice 203A (October 2012)||View Change History|

 Once deregistered you are obliged to keep your business records for a period of six years.
 You must make these available to HMRC if requested to do so.
 Note: even if you are deregistered you will remain liable for any duty unpaid on goods for which you were correctly shown to be the Registered Consignee whilst registered.

 Yes.
 We may revoke or vary the terms of your approval at any time for reasonable cause.
+For example, where appropriate due diligence checks are not being carried out (see section 17).
 If this happens we will inform you in writing and give the reasons for our action.

 Where we vary the terms of your approval we will issue you with a revised certificate.
 It is in your own interests to make sure that the consignors who supply goods to you (or your customers via direct delivery arrangements) are aware of changes to your approval.